Hampton Park - West

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Hampton Park - West has 55 active public transport stops, all of which are bus stops.
-These stops are served by 8 different routes, collectively facilitating 2060 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents being an average of 203 meters away from the nearest stop.
+These stops are served by 8 different routes that collectively facilitate 1,256 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically residing 203 meters from the nearest stop.
+As a predominantly residential zone, most residents commute outward, with cars being the primary mode of transportation at 89%.
+On average, there are 1.5 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, only 12.8% of residents work from home, which may be attributed to COVID-19 conditions.

 Frequently Asked Questions - Transport